Every day a vast amount of data is generated by people and companies. This data generation has been growing exponentially in the last few years.

 These techniques make it possible to elaborate engaging models that can foster motivation, generate custom learning pathways, and allow self-directed learning in education.

-Learning analytics can support teachers and educational organizations to provide personalized support to students and create new pedagogical models by collecting and processing the educational data to visualize what has already happened, recognize the most influencing factors, detect students with difficulties or irregular learning processes, predict what might happen and make course recommendations.
+Learning analytics can support teachers and educational organizations in providing personalized student support and creating new pedagogical models.
+It collects and processes educational data to visualize what has happened, recognize the most influencing factors, detect students with difficulties or irregular learning processes, predict what might happen, and make course recommendations.